thedzy/Python/Scripts/jamf_theme/README.md

     The file that will be read and written.
 Default: /usr/local/jss/tomcat/webapps/ROOT/ui/styles/main.css

-Colour shifting values (stackable with gain): increase/decrease values relative to thier initial values, ie. 1.0 is 100% of the normal red/green/blueie. using 1.0 for all colours will leave no shift and produce grey
+Colour shifting values (stackable with gain): increase/decrease values relative to thier initial values, ie. 1.0 is 100% of the normal red/green/blue ie. using 1.0 for all colours will leave no shift and produce grey

 -r REDSHIFT, --redshift=REDSHIFT
     Percentage gain of red